Designing a Machine Learning-Driven, Cross-Hardware Emulator for Noisy Quantum Computers with Gate-Based Protocols: Gate set tomography

 Since the first row of the GST matrices $g$ and $\mathcal{U}$ corresponds to the expectation value of the identity operator, which is computed by the sum of all probabilities, these elements remain invariant at 1.0 regardless of noise.

 As shown in Fig. \ref{fig.GST_noise_models}, both the identity gate and $\text{PRx}(\theta=\frac{\pi}{2}, \phi=\frac{\pi}{2})$ gate undergo similar transformations when depolarizing noise is increased from $\lambda=0$ to $1$, and when readout noise is increased from $\lambda=0$ to $\lambda=0.5$.
-This similarity may cause the neural network to misinterpret one noise as the other.
+This similarity highlights cases where distinct noise processes may generate overlapping features in the GST representation.